Next Generation of Founders

 Can I apply as an individual?

-No. This program is designed for team-based graduation projects only.
+No. This program is designed for team-based senior or graduation projects.
 Applications must be submitted by teams with a minimum of three (3) members, including the Main Contact Person.
 If you are currently working individually, we encourage you to form a team before applying.

-What if our graduation project is still at an early stage?
+What if our project is still at an early stage?

 That’s completely fine.

-Projects at any stage—idea, design, prototype, or early testing—are welcome.
+Projects at any stage: idea, design, prototype, or early testing, all are welcome to register.

 What will we submit during the program?